Call for Proposals – IDIL 2025 Incubation Program

 FINANCING

-The total projected budget for the IDIL phased program for this call is set at €200,000.
-This amount will be allocated among the three different components outlined.
+The projected total budget for the IDIL phased program for this call for proposals is set at 200 k€.
+This amount will be allocated among the three different components presented.

 Depending on the specific components of the call for proposals, applicants must:

-- Professor and researcher
+- Female or male faculty member and researcher

 - Researcher